 With extensive experience in heritage management and corporate communications, Manuela Graf's work focuses on branding, strategic positioning, value creation and innovation development.
-Currently serving as a research associate at the University of Jena, she coordinates the Interregional S3 Partnership for Virtual and Smart Cultural Tourism.
+Currently

 Her research and projects are guided by key questions such as: How can leveraging heritage and strategic storytelling contribute to effective branding, value creation and the (re)shaping of unique corporate and place identities?
 And in what ways can the heritage route model and the metaverse be employed to accelerate innovation and unlock new opportunities for growth?